mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 <!-- TODO: Screenshot of the Dependency Editor, placeholder -->

-A click to the button `Add dependency` will open the same form used to create regular dependencies, but with the important difference to have only starting projections included in the configuration of the parent field and to have only _One To Many_ conditions, necessary to map array of objects.
+A click on the button `Add dependency` will open the same form used to create regular dependencies, but with the important difference to have only starting projections included in the configuration of the parent field and to have only _One To Many_ conditions, necessary to map the array of objects.

 Once the selection is completed, the modal will remain open to allow the user to add more dependencies that might be used to map the fields inside the array of objects.

 ### Advanced Mode

 On the bottom of the page, there's a switch that will change the `Aggregation` view to its _Advanced Mode_.
-This is will show the `aggregation.json` file and additional custom function files that the user might want to include in order to use the advanced configuration of the Aggregation.
+This is will show the `aggregation.json` file and additional custom function files that the user might want to include to use the advanced configuration of the Aggregation.

 In fact, with the No Code Aggregation, it will not be possible to include the [advanced options](#advanced-options) aforementioned: this has to be included in the Advanced Mode.

 <!-- TODO: Screenshot of the advanced mode active -->

-In this area you can review the aggregation in its code format, and it's possible even to update the content inside, and to add or delete some part of the configuration.
+In this area, you can review the aggregation in its code format, and it's possible even to update the content inside, and to add or delete some part of the configuration.
 Any update via Advanced Mode will be instantly reflected when switching back to the No Code.

-Despite this, it is possible to use the No Code Aggregation even if one or more fields have been mapped with one of the possible advanced options (such as: the usage of a custom function from an external file, or a conditional value).
+Despite this, it is possible to use the No Code Aggregation even if one or more fields have been mapped with one of the possible advanced options (such as the usage of a custom function from an external file, or a conditional value).
 In this case, the user can open the drawer related to the field, but it will be informed that an advanced configuration exists and the only way to make any change or review it is via the advanced mode.

 <!-- TODO: Screenshot of the advanced mode for the Mapping Drawer -->

-Also the list of dependencies, available via the `Edit dependencies` button will inform the user of the usage of the [Identifier Query Mapping](#changing-the-query-that-finds-the-projection-based-on-their-identifier) or the usage of [conditional expression](#using-conditional-expressions-on-dependencies-definitions-and-mappings), but to review these advanced settings, the user will need to move to the Advanced Mode.
+Also, the list of dependencies available via the `Edit dependencies` button will inform the user of the usage of the [Identifier Query Mapping](#changing-the-query-that-finds-the-projection-based-on-their-identifier) or the usage of [conditional expressions](#using-conditional-expressions-on-dependencies-definitions-and-mappings), but to review these advanced settings, the user will need to move to the Advanced Mode.

 ### Error and Warning management

-The No Code Aggregation will try to catch any error existing, especially on pre-existing `aggregation.json` which might have an invalid structure, or the JSON file is invalid.
+The No Code Aggregation will try to catch any error existing, especially on pre-existing `aggregation.json` which might have an invalid structure or the JSON file is invalid.

 In this case, the Advanced Mode will automatically be active, and it will not be possible to move to the No Code before to address these errors.